rossetti/RossettiArenaBook/docs/06-Chapter6.md

 permits very complicated resource allocation rules to be embedded in a model.

+\BeginKnitrBlock{rmdnote}
-\BeginKnitrBlock{rmdnote}<div class="rmdnote">Consider modeling resources as entities.
+Consider modeling resources as entities.
 This allows logic to be used to model how the resource behaves given the state of the system.
 This is an excellent way to model resources as intelligent agents.

-</div>\EndKnitrBlock{rmdnote}
+\EndKnitrBlock{rmdnote}

 ### Using Wait and Signal to Release Entities